chemprop/chemprop/README.md

 * `--save_dir` may be left out if you don't want to save model checkpoints.
 * The default metric for classification is AUC and the default metric for regression is RMSE.
 The qm8 and qm9 datasets use MAE instead of RMSE, so you need to specify `--metric mae`.

+### Train/Validation/Test Split

+#### Random split

+By default, the data in `--data_path` will be split randomly into train, validation, and test sets using the seed specified by `--seed` (default = 0).
+By default, the train set contains 80% of the data while the validation and test sets contain 10% of the data each.
+These sizes can be controlled with `--split_sizes` (for example, the default would be `--split_sizes 0.8 0.1 0.1`).

+#### Separate test set

+To use a different data set for testing, specify `--separate_test_path`.
+In this case, the data in `--data_path` will be split into only train and validation sets (80% and 20% of the data), and the test set will contain all the dta in `--separate_test_path`.

 ### Cross validation

 k-fold cross-validation can be run by specifying the `--num_folds` argument (which is 1 by default).
 For example: